gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/Quick_Guides.rst

 Guides
 **************

-Welcome to the guide page, the following resources should give a quick entry into Radii.
+| Welcome to the guide overview page.

+This page will give a general overview about the different parts of RADii.
-Starting with the installation you will find a description on every supported platform and then the guides for a range of use cases, sorted by difficulty.
+In the subpages of the guide section, found at the end of this page, guides for the installation and a range of use cases, sorted by complexity can be found.

 The setups for each device take between 5 - 15 min each.